bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 ### Credits and Thank you's

-Thanks to the people who used the framework.
+Thanks to the engineering team lead who had the original idea but trusted me to try a unique solution.
+Thanks to the developers and testers, whose collaboration resulted in the solution, and whose adoption of the solution made it into a great success.